We design and implement bail reform strategies to reduce the use of jail and increase the fairness of the justice system.

 By providing support to the Independent Commission on Criminal Justice and Incarceration Reform, we're aiding in the effort to reduce New York City’s jail population and close Rikers Island.

-The Supervised Release Program seeks to reduce the number of people held in jail simply because they cannot afford bail.
+The Supervised Release Program reduces the number of people held in jail simply because they cannot afford bail.

 Our analysis of the revisions passed in April 2020 to New York State’s bail reform projects they will lead to a 16 percent increase in New York City’s pretrial jail population, relative to the effects of the original law.
 However, even the revised statute makes an estimated 84 percent of cases ineligible for bail.
 The analysis also weighs factors, including the COVID-19 emergency, that could produce a culture change in pretrial decision-making—in the direction of less, or more, reliance on detention.

 Drawing on a case study of more than 175,000 defendants in New York City, this report concludes concerns over risk assessments perpetuating racial disparities in pretrial decisions are real.
 However, at least in the New York City example, it finds a more targeted use of risk assessments could both significantly reduce pretrial detention and alleviate racial disparities.
 But realizing that potential requires jurisdictions to think "beyond the algorithm"—what do they want to use a risk assessment for?

 On New Thinking, an audio snapshot from an emergency rally demanding immediate measures to release people from New York City’s Rikers Island jail facility.
 Twelve people have died in the custody of the city’s jail system this year as the chief medical officer for NYC Jails warns of “a collapse in basic jail operations.”